yunkunrao/tendermint.com/content/tutorials/run-your-first-tmsp-application.md

 Where `example.NewDummyApplication()` has methods for each of the TMSP messages and `server` handles everything else.

 See the dummy app in `example/golang/dummy.go`.
-It simply adds transaction bytes to a Merkle tree, and hashes when we call `get_hash`.
+It simply adds transaction bytes to a Merkle tree, and hashes when we call `commit`.

 So when we run `tmsp-cli info`, we open a new connection to the TMSP server, which calls the `Info()` method on the application, which tells us the number of transactions in our Merkle tree.